-• To help ensure a hostility-free work environment, reporting any potential or actual physical threat of harm to you or others.

-- Threatening or referencing physical harm or violence even if you feel you have a good reason to be angry.
-And even if you claim later you "weren't really serious" about following through on your threat. - Using tools, supplies or anything else in a manner that implies it is a weapon. - Shoving, punching or other hostile physical contact.
+What's in bounds?
+What's out of bounds?
+Hostility-free work environment, reporting any potential or actual physical threat of harm to you or others.
+Threatening or referencing physical harm or violence-even if you feel you have a good reason to be angry.
+And even if you claim later you "weren't really serious" about following through on your threat.
+Using tools, supplies or anything else in a manner that implies it is a weapon.
+Shoving, punching or other hostile physical contact.